davidjamesstone/glupe/readme.md

   - For a [dashboard](https://almsaeedstudio.com/themes/AdminLTE/index2.html) website

-The easiest way to create a project ois to use the [scaffold](scaffold.md) file.
+The easiest way to create a project is to use the [scaffold](scaffold.md) file.

 Alternatively, run `git clone https://github.com/davidjamesstone/glupe-base.git` and checkout the correct branch.